Shrouk-Fathy/Cara-website/README.md

 Preview
 Witness the live demonstration of cara website [here](https://shrouk-fathy.github.io/Cara-website/).

-Technologies Used
+###Technologies Used
-HTML
+-HTML
-CSS
+-CSS
-SASS
+-SASS
-Java Script
+-Java Script

 Feel free to provide any feedback or suggestions for further improvements.
 Enjoy! ❤🌬️